pmallik909/AssignmentNewFirday/README.md

 Further more enhancements we can add cucumber-JVM which will help in getting and html report.

 The framework can be split to multliple steps file( as per vechiles ), which will help us avoiding ambiguity.

+Negative Scenario

+- enter dates while age is not more than 18 year leads to error
+- entering dummy data in the input fields leads to error